 ARTICLE 5.
 KICKING TEAM PLAYER VOLUNTARILY OUT OF BOUNDS.
-During a punt that crosses the line of scrimmage, and prior to a change of possession, it is a foul if a kicking team player goes out of bounds voluntarily (without being contacted) to avoid a block by a receiving team player prior to the end of the kick.
+During a scrimmage kick that crosses the line of scrimmage, and prior to the end of the kick, it is a foul if a kicking team player goes out of bounds voluntarily (without being contacted by a receiving team player) to avoid a block by a receiving team player.